duckietown/docs-brown/book/doc-sky/35-ros-assignment/10-assignment.md

 5. Do the [building packages](http://wiki.ros.org/ROS/Tutorials/BuildingPackages) tutorial.

 6. Follow the [ROS publisher/subscriber tutorial](http://wiki.ros.org/ROS/Tutorials/WritingPublisherSubscriber%28python%29) using the workspace and package you created above. *Hand in the entire package.*
 7. Start the `screen` session we use to fly the drone.
 Use `rostopic echo` and `rostopic hz` to examine the results of various topics.
-What is the rate at which we are publishing the infrared range reading?
+What is the rate at which we are publishing the range reading?

 ## Messages (5 points)